n8n-io/n8n-docs/docs/hosting/server-setups/digital-ocean.md

 ## Log in to your Droplet

 The rest of this guide requires you to log in to the Droplet using a terminal with SSH.
-Refer to [How to Connect to Droplets with SSH](https://docs.digitalocean.com/products/droplets/how-to/connect-with-ssh/){:target="_blank" .external-link} for guidance.
+Refer to [How to Connect to Droplets with SSH](https://docs.digitalocean.com/products/droplets/how-to/connect-with-ssh/){:target="_blank" .external-link} for more information.

 ## Create folders and files